sreeni0406/sreeni/Home.md

 ### Permission checks ###

-Stormpath does not yet have a permission concept that maps to Shiro's, but you can still resolve a set of Permissions that you want attributed with a Stormpath Group or Stormpath Account by implementing the SDK's *`PermissionResolver` interfaces.
+Stormpath does not yet have a permission concept that maps to Shiro's, but you can still resolve a set of Permissions that you want attributed with a Stormpath Group or Stormpath Account by implementing the SDK's `*PermissionResolver` interfaces.
 This allows you to call Shiro `subject.isPermitted` methods and have them function correctly based on Stormpath Group or Accounts.

-The *`PermissionResolver` interfaces allow you to simulate full permission associations to Stormpath `Group`s or `Account`s even though Stormpath does not store these permissions directly.
-Your *`PermissionResolver` implementation(s) would likely query a data store or file or other mechanism to get assigned permissions for a given `Group` or `Account`.
+The `*PermissionResolver` interfaces allow you to simulate full permission associations to Stormpath `Group`s or `Account`s even though Stormpath does not store these permissions directly.
+Your `*PermissionResolver` implementation(s) would likely query a data store or file or other mechanism to get assigned permissions for a given Stormpath `Group` or `Account`.

 ##### How `StormpathRealm` Permission Checks Work #####

-The StormpathRealm will use any configured `AccountPermissionResolver` and `GroupPermissionResolver` instances to create the aggregate of all permissions attributed to a `Subject` during a permission check.
+The `StormpathRealm` will use any configured `AccountPermissionResolver` and `GroupPermissionResolver` instances to create the aggregate of all permissions attributed to a `Subject` during a permission check.
 In other words, the following call:

     subject.isPermitted(aPermission)